alihaidersays/research-track-2-a1/README.md

 Instructor: [Prof. Carmine Recchiuto](https://rubrica.unige.it/personale/UkNDWV1r)

 ## Installation
 Before proceeding with the instructions, please ensure that both ROS1 and ROS2 are installed on your system.
 This project relies on both of them.
-There are three branches in this repository, and each of them needs to be installed as described below.
+There are multiple branches in this repository, and each of them needs to be installed as described below.

-1. To successfully deploy the code available in the "main" branch, install the code in the ROS workspace at `{ros_ws}/src` and run the following commands to build the workspace:
+1. To successfully deploy the code available in the "main" and "action" branches, install the code in the ROS workspace at `{ros_ws}/src` and run the following commands to build the workspace:
     * Run the following command to build the workspace:
       ```
       catkin_make